 Moreover, the Group assesses the impairment of its investments in associates and joint ventures whenever events or changes in circumstances indicate that the carrying amounts of the investments may not be recoverable.
-As of December 31, 2022, the fair values of the Group's investments in MBTC and MPIC based on the current maket capitalization have declined compared to their carrying values of the investments, which is an impairment indicator.
-The assessment of the recoverable amount of the investments in MBTC and MPIC requires significant judgment and involves estimation and assumptions about the revenue growth rate, terminal growth rate, discount rate, as well as the market price, the applicable discount and net asset values of component businesses.
-In addition, because of the lingering effects of the COVID-19 pandemic, there remains a varying levels of uncertainty which affects the future economic outlook and market forecast.
+As of December 31, 2023, the fair value of the Group's investment in MBTC based on the current market capitalization has declined compared to the carrying value of the investment, which is an impairment indicator.
+The assessment of the recoverable amount of the investment in MBTC requires significant judgment and involves estimation and assumptions about the revenue growth rate, terminal growth rate, and discount rate.